 As parents, most of us love nothing better than to see our children succeed at whatever they attempt.
 Sometimes, however, they will not.
-It is easy to celebrate with your child when he is successful.
-It is heart wrenching to support your child through her disappointment.
+It is easy to celebrate with your child when they are successful.
+It is heart wrenching to support your child through disappointment.
 As parents, we can make the difference in how our students face and deal with their disappointment.
-Our children have dealt with disappointments all of their lives, but as they face college acceptances or rejections, and some of the potential disappointments facing them in college, the stakes seem somehow higher.
-They will get in to their choice of college – or not.
-They may receive adequate financial aid (perhaps merit aid) – or not.
-They may get into the classes they want, or the major they want – or not.
-They may make the team, or the play, or the assistantship – or not.
+Our children have dealt with disappointments all of their lives, but as they face college acceptances or rejections, or perhaps their first semester college grades, the stakes seem somehow higher.
+They will get in to their choice of college — or not.
+They may receive adequate financial aid (perhaps merit aid) — or not.
+They may get into the classes they want, or the major they want — or not.
+They may make the team, or the play, or the assistantship — or not.

 As parents — college parents or almost college parents — it is important that we give some thought to our responses to our students’ disappointments — and to our own disappointments for them.
 Nichelle Strzepek at DanceAdvantage.net has written a wonderful post that should give us all food for thought about how we help our students handle disappointment.
 Although her article is titled, Helping Dancers Deal With Disappointment, the principles she talks about go well beyond dancers and apply to all of us.
 Nichelle encourages us all to ask ”Who is this person becoming?”
 Disappointments are part of the growing and learning process. ”In fact, often we are defined more by our failures.
 It is despite and sometimes because of obstacles or disappointments that we become a dancer, a doctor, or something completely opposite but all the more right than whatever it is we want (or wanted) to be.”

 We recommend the article and its message on the importance of our part in helping our students deal with disappointment.